 - advocating for a "Fair Tax" i.e., the idea that the IRS should be abolished, there should be no income taxes, and that should be replaced by a single national sales tax.
 The idea is to tax consumption, not income.

 As a Democrat, O'Rourke philosophy is to have a progressive tax system i.e., the tax rate increases on marginal income as income levels rise.
 He considers the flat tax to be regressive and believes that wealthier people should pay a higher portion of their income in taxes.
+O'Rourke has also criticized the December 2017 tax cuts saying they add to the federal government's budget deficit, and their benefits flow disproportionately to corporations and wealthy individuals, increasing economic inequality that is already at record high levels.

 Ted Cruz has been vehement in his opposition to regulations.
 As an avowed libertarian, he has said he prefers more freedom and less regulations for businesses to thrive and for the economy to be strong.